Yandex Forms API usage examples

 - The form is blocked.

-- The form has reached its response limit.
+- The form has already reached its maximum number of responses.

-- The form has automatic publishing enabled and hasn't reached its scheduled publication time yet.
+- The form has automatic publishing enabled and the scheduled publication time has not yet arrived.

 """